21st Century Press is ready to publish the next bestseller You have delivered your message to large and small…

 1. Pricing Your Book.
 The price at which you will sell your book is usually determined by how many pages your book is.
 Book’s that are 192 pages and below will usually sell for $14.99.
 Book’s with over 192 pages will sell for $15.99 to $16.99.
 Your final choice will be determined by your costs, distribution method, and competitive prices.
 Be strategic in your decisions.
 Choose a lower-than-average price if you 1) intend to sell directly to target buyers rather than through a distribution network to retailers, 2) plan to limit your promotional expenditures, 3) want to make your book more competitive against other market options, or 4) seek a long-term profit potential.
 You might choose a higher-than-average price if your content will be quickly outdated or is highly specialized, or if you have little competition.
 Another consideration is the format in which you deliver your content.
 For example, eBooks are typically priced lower than printed books because of the lower production and distribution costs.
 Lower-priced eBooks also tend to attract more potential buyers.

 2. Sales Outlet Options.
 We have a number of sales outlets to promote your title.
 Be sure to conduct research and think about where your content will have the best sales opportunities when deciding what works best for your book.
 Some ideas for sales outlet options include:

-1) We offer wide distribution on Amazon.com, as well as through Ingram.
-We also have a relationship with Anchor Distributors.
+1) We offer wide distribution on Amazon.com, as well as through Baker and Taylor.
+We also have a relationship with a major distributor.
 You may also want to consider sales opportunities to non-retail buyers, such as specialized schools and libraries, for your book.
-Approach local, independent retail stores to see if they'd be interested in stocking a title by a local author.
+Approach local, independent retail stores to see if they’d be interested in stocking a title by a local author.